-Through June 30, 2019, we have funded our research and development and operating activities primarily through the issuance of debt, private placements of redeemable convertible preferred stock and the sale of common stock in our initial public offering, or IPO, at-the-market offering, underwritten public offerings and through our purchase agreement, or the Purchase Agreement, with Lincoln Park Capital Fund, LLC, or Lincoln Park.
-As of June 30, 2019, we had cash and cash equivalents of \$7.3 million and restricted cash of \$0.5 million.
+Through September 30, 2019, we have funded our research and development and operating activities primarily through the issuance of debt, private placements of redeemable convertible preferred stock and the sale of common stock in our initial public offering, or IPO, at-the-market offering, underwritten public offerings, through our purchase agreement, or the Purchase Agreement, with Lincoln Park Capital Fund, LLC, or Lincoln Park, and from revenue received under the KP415/484 License Agreement.
+As of September 30, 2019, we had cash and cash equivalents of \$6.5 million and restricted cash of \$0.5 million.